MakeSchool-Tutorials/Tip-Calculator-Swift4/P3-UI-Layout/content.md

 ## Implementing Our Constraints

-We've already finished implementing the foundation for our custom navigation bar.
+We've already finished implementing the foundation for our header view.
 We'll repeat a similar process for each of our remaining UI groups.

-With our nav bar complete, let's move on to implementing the tip input card.
+With our header complete, let's move on to implementing the tip input card.

 ### Input Card View